-The Fallen Journalists Memorial Foundation is accepting applications for its 2022 Summer Internship Program.
-Up to three (3) students will be selected for the program, which will provide a unique opportunity to be part of a small team that is developing the first national memorial to commemorate America’s commitment to press freedom and those who died advancing it around the world.
+The Fallen Journalists Memorial Foundation is accepting applications for its 2023 Summer Internship Program.
+Up to three (3) undergraduate or graduate students will be selected for the program, which will provide a unique opportunity to be part of a small team that is developing the first national memorial to commemorate America’s commitment to press freedom and those who died advancing it around the world.

 The Foundation’s mission is laid out in the Fallen Journalists Memorial Act (Public Law 116-253), which was passed by Congress and signed into law in December 2020.
 It specifically authorizes the Foundation to “establish a commemorative work on Federal land in the District of Columbia and its environs to commemorate America’s commitment to a free press by honoring journalists who sacrificed their lives in service to that cause.”

-The Foundation’s Summer 2022 interns will help to develop educational programming and digital resources for a wide range of stakeholders and diverse audiences to amplify the history of the First Amendment and the free press, and to portray the courage of individual journalists who sacrificed their lives.
+The Foundation’s Summer 2023 interns will help to develop educational programming and digital resources for a wide range of stakeholders and diverse audiences to amplify the history of the First Amendment and the free press, and to portray the courage of individual journalists who sacrificed their lives.
 The work can take the form of database reporting, long-form stories, podcasts, video essays or other projects.
 The internship is intended as a complement to each intern’s educational program.
-The internship program will consist primarily of virtual projects and activities, although some in-person functions may be included should pandemic-related protocols be lifted.
+The internship program will consist primarily of virtual projects and activities, although some in-person functions may be included.

-The Foundation will provide a $2,500 stipend towards the educational pursuits of each student selected.
-The Foundation anticipates that the start and end dates of the internship will be coordinated with the intern’s academic schedule.
+The Foundation will provide a $2,500 stipend toward the educational pursuits of each student selected.
+The Foundation anticipates that the start and end dates of the internship will be coordinated with the intern’s academic schedule, if one exists over the summer.
 The internship is a temporary, time-limited position, and the Foundation does not anticipate offering a full-time position following conclusion of the internship.

 Requirements and Responsibilities

-Applicants must be a rising college junior or senior or a graduate student in a journalism or media-related degree program.
+Applicants must be a rising college junior or senior or a graduate student in a journalism, media-related or other degree program.
 The Foundation intends for this internship to be closely coordinated with the intern’s educational program, and the specific responsibilities and schedule for the internship will be dependent on the requirements of the intern’s educational institution.
 Applicants who will receive degree credit for their internship are preferred, though receipt of credit is not required.

 Potential Projects and activities